ehmatthes/django-simple-deploy/docs/cli_args.md

 Platform arguments
 ---

-Right now, you can choose between two platforms: Heroku and Azure.
-Currently, development is focused on refining Heroku deployments; deployment to Azure is experimental.
+Right now, you can choose between two platforms: Heroku and Platform.sh.

 ### Deployment to Heroku